CAC Certified Coins

 3219079014

-Choice $2895 New February 26!
-Well Struck of this First Year of the Denver Mint Issue.
+Choice $2895 Well Struck of this First Year of the Denver Mint Issue.
 Frosty golden-orange surfaces with a full strike and strong eye appeal.
 The 1906-D is the first Denver Mint eagle, and has a generous mintage of 981,000 pieces.
 This eye appealing coin would make a great addition to a mintmarked gold type set or specialized Liberty Head eagle collection.

 Gold G$2.5 1905